idiap/bob/doc/TutorialsArrays.rst

    >>> print a
    [1 2 7 4]

-In a similar way, an ndarray might be slice, and in this case, the data are still shared between the two **ndarray** instances.
+In a similar way, an `ndarray` might be sliced, and in this case, the data are still shared between the two **ndarray** instances.

 .. doctest::